lsst-ts/ts_ofc/doc/user-guide/user-guide.rst

   ofc_data.intrinsic_zk[""]

-You can also check what are the available filters:
+You can also check what are the available filters with:

 .. code-block:: python